Lots of Martin Luther King Jr. events to choose from

 High Point and Vicinity Ministers Conference, MLK Service: 6-8:30 p.m., Williams Memorial Christian Methodist Episcopal, 3400 Triangle Lake Road, High Point.
 With Rev. Michael A. Walrond Jr.

 King in the Wilderness: 1-3:30 p.m., Guilford College, King Hall 123, 5800 W. Friendly Ave., Greensboro.
-Unearths new perspective into King's character, his radical doctrine and his internal struggles prior to his death.
+Unearths new perspective into King’s character, his doctrine and internal struggles.
 Doughnuts and coffee. iec@guilford.edu.

 Jan.
 22

 UNCG and N.C.
 A&T Joint Commemorative Program: 7 p.m., Harrison Auditorium, 1009 Bluford St., Greensboro.
 Speaker: Natalie Warne.
 Theme: “Reflect to Envision: 2020.”
 Performances by A&T jazz ensemble and fellowship gospel choir.
-The winner of the A&T MLK Oratory Contest and UNCG’s MLK Service Award recipient will also be announced.
+Winner of A&T MLK Oratory Contest and UNCG’s MLK Service Award recipient will also be announced.
 Free.

 Post a comment as